Uniqueness of two-loop master contours: Discussion and conclusions

 Another important question concerns the dimension of the space of master integrals of a given topology.
 Although for this particular question we have only considered the case of four particles, we conjecture that in the general case, the master contours are still unique, and that their number is precisely equal to the number of independent master integrals of the corresponding double-box topology.
 Verifying this would be very interesting.

 \acknowledgments

 We have benefited from discussions with Nima Arkani-Hamed, Henrik Johansson, David Kosower, Donal O'Connell and Edward Witten.
 SCH gratefully acknowledges support from the Marvin L.~Goldberger Membership and from the National Science Foundation under grant PHY-0969448.
-KJL thanks the Institute for Advanced Study in Princeton for hospitality where part of this work was carried out.
 KJL gratefully acknowledges financial support from the European Program Advanced Particle Phenomenology in the LHC Era under contract PITN-GA-2010-264564 (LHCPhenoNet).
 This work is supported by the European Research Council under Advanced Investigator Grant ERC--AdG--228301.

 \begin{appendix}